Last Updated on October 1, 2022 by Jim Ferri

 Puebla: A Good Day Trip From Mexico City

 Since I only had a day free to travel outside of Mexico City, I hired a driver for the two-hour drive to Puebla.
 Our first stop on arrival was near the main city park, the Zócalo facing the cathedral.
 There we asked a police officer where we could find the tourist office.
 She told us the main office was right across the street and suggested we’d probably find a parking spot right alongside the park.

 We found the parking space fairly quickly but, somewhat amazingly, didn’t find any English-language brochures in the tourist office.
 That didn’t daunt me, however, since my driver Miguel knew the city well.
 And he turned out to be a very good guide.

-A Don’t Miss in Puebla: Capilla del Rosario
+One of the Things to Do in Puebla: Visit Capilla del Rosario

 Miguel quickly whisked me out of the tourist office and took me over two blocks to Calle 5 de Mayo.
 There we walked up a few blocks to the 17th-century Iglesia Santo Domingo.

-En route Miguel told me I must see the Capilla del Rosario in the church, one of the most highly decorated chapels in all of Mexico.
+En route Miguel told me I must see the Capilla del Rosario in the church.
+It is, he said, one of the most highly decorated chapels in all of Mexico.
 All along the way he was clearly excited about where we were going and when we arrived, I understood why.
-It’s a place you don’t want to miss in Puebla.
+Visiting Capilla del Rosario is one of the best things to do in Puebla.